Frank O'Connor (actor, born 1897)

-Charles Francis O'Connor (September 22, 1897 – November 7, 1979) was an American actor, painter, and rancher and the husband of novelist Ayn Rand.
-Frank O'Connor performed in several films, typically as an extra, during the silent and early sound eras until about 1934.
-While working on the set of the 1927 The King of Kings, O'Connor met Rand, and they eventually dated each other steadily.
+Charles Francis "Frank" O'Connor (September 22, 1897 – November 7, 1979) was an American actor, painter, and rancher and the husband of novelist Ayn Rand.
+Frank O'Connor performed in several films, typically as an extra, during the silent and early sound eras.
+While working on the set of the 1927 film The King of Kings, O'Connor met Rand, and they eventually dated each other steadily.
 They married in 1929.
 When O'Connor and Rand moved to California so Rand could work on the movie adaptation of her novel The Fountainhead, O'Connor purchased and managed a ranch in the San Fernando Valley for several years.
 In addition to raising numerous flora and fauna on the ranch, he there developed the Lipstick and Halloween hybrids of Delphinium and Gladiolus.

 After the couple moved to New York City in 1951, he took up painting and became a member of the Art Students League of New York.
 He provided the cover art for some of Rand's published work after this time.
 Rand attributed to O'Connor inspiration for some of the themes and characters in her writing, and he provided the title for her novel Atlas Shrugged.

 In 1954, Rand pressured O'Connor into assenting to her having a sexual affair with Nathaniel Branden.
 The affair deeply troubled O'Connor and lasted until 1968.
 Late in his life, O'Connor struggled with excessive alcohol consumption.
-He died in 1979 and was buried in Kensico Cemetery; after Rand died in 1982, she was buried alongside him.
+He died in 1979 and was buried in Kensico Cemetery.
+After Rand died in 1982, she was buried alongside him.

-O'Connor has been said to "elude" Rand biographers.
+According to cognitive psychologist Robert L. Campbell, O'Connor "eludes" Rand's biographers.
 Rand said that O'Connor was an inspiration for her writing and the model for her idealized male protagonists, like Howard Roark and John Galt.
-Other associates of Rand and O'Connor have objected and said that Rand's claims about O'Connor's personality were inaccurate and that their marriage struggled because he was much more soft-spoken, gentle-hearted, and unintellectual than she preferred.
-Nevertheless, he remained committed to Rand and never left their marriage.
+Other associates of Rand and O'Connor have objected and said that Rand's claims about O'Connor's personality were inaccurate and that their marriage struggled because he was more soft-spoken and gentle than she preferred.

 Biography

 Early life

 Charles Francis "Frank" O'Connor was born September 22, 1897, in Lorain, Ohio to steelworker Dennis O'Connor and homemaker Mary Agnes O'Connor, the third of their seven children.
 Although raised Catholic, Frank O'Connor dropped out of his Catholic school when he was fourteen years old, and he was atheist thereafter.
-When he was fifteen, his mother died, and O'Connor and three brothers left Ohio to live on their own; the brothers moved to New York, where O'Connor began an acting career.
-When filmmaking moved to Hollywood, he moved there as well, sometime around 1926.
+When he was fifteen, his mother died, and O'Connor and three brothers left Ohio to live on their own; the four of them moved to New York, where O'Connor began an acting career.
+O'Connor moved to Hollywood, where most American film studios were by then, sometime around 1926.